The Chemistry Lying Deep Within a Volvox Colony

 Note: G represents standard free energy and is a value used to assess if a reaction will proceed spontaneously or not.
 A negative G represents a spontaneous reaction.
 Its value represents the maximum amount of work performed by the given reaction.

 Here, CH2O is the formula for any general carbohydrate, which is most commonly glucose.
 The process highlighted in Fig. 17. begins with photosystem II within the chloroplast.
 To note, chloroplasts make use of conjugated pi-system molecules like chlorophyll for light absorption as these molecules contain two easily accessible energy levels for electrons and can thus accept energy from light with ease.
 Photosystem II is a very special enzyme that makes excellent use of chemistry as it is one of the few in nature capable of splitting water into protons, electrons, and oxygen.
 It converts the water product into protons (H+) to be stored in the lumen and generates a proton gradient.
-Later on, the gradient will return to equilibrium and as this is a more favorable state, it will release energy which can be used for the synthesis of molecules.
+Later on, the gradient will return to and as this is a more favorable state, it will release energy which can be used for the synthesis of molecules.
 An electron from water will be transported via electron transport molecules and will end up in NADPH after a series of oxidation-reduction reactions and will be used to produce glucose in the dark reactions.
 Electrons are excited once again by light in photosystem I and are added to this electron transport chain as well.
 At the end, the machine-like enzyme ATP synthase shown in Fig. 18. is powered by a protein gradient which supplies energy to manufacture ATP molecules from ADP (two phosphate groups) and store energy for the next part of the photosynthesis process.

 It is important to note that when photosystem II splits water, it produces 4 electrons, but the charge separation created only uses one electron.
 Therefore, four charge separations must be conducted.
 Transition metals have interesting properties allowing them to possess an array of positive charges.
 Therefore, one such element, manganese, which can range from +1 to +5 in charge is used to help maintain charge balance and catalyze the reaction (Johnson, 2016).